derekxkwan/initial_improv_1/README.md

 **initial_improv_1_mapper.py** - python script to help map letters (run by "python initial_improv_1_mapper.py")

-names are separated by || and numbers denote octaves (starting with 0). can't handle non-ascii characters yet (including diacritical marked letters).
+names are separated by || and numbers denote octaves demarcated by a starting with 0. can't handle non-ascii characters yet (including diacritical marked letters).